scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Bartzos et. al implemented, using ``phcpy``, a constructive method yielding all 7-vertex minimally rigid graphs in 3D space (the smallest open case) and certain 8-vertex cases previously uncounted.
 A graph :math:`G` is generically rigid if, for any given edge lengths :math:`d`, none of its compatible embeddings (into a generic configuration such that vertices are algebraically independent) are continuously deformable. :math:`G` is minimally rigid if removing any one of its edges yields a non-rigid mechanism.

 ``phcpy`` was used to find edge lengths with maximally many real embeddings, exploiting the flexibility of being able to specify their starting system.
-This sped up their algorithm by perturbing the solutions of previous systems to find new one.
+This sped up their algorithm by perturbing the solutions of previous systems to find new ones.

 Many iterations of sampling have to be performed if the wrong number of real embeddings is found; in each case, a different subgraph is selected based on a heuristic implemented by the ``DBSCAN`` class of ``scikit-learn`` (illustrating the value of a scientific Python ecosystem).
 The actual number of real embeddings is known from an enumeration of unique graphs constructed by Henneberg steps in, for instance, SageMath.